Make Pumpkin Arrangements for Seasonal Décor

 The projects highlighted in this hub couldn’t be quicker or easier to make.
 Creating a natural look with floral arrangements during autumn’s gorgeous season is, well, only natural, and you can design and create your own using these examples as inspiration!

-I hope you get to enjoy decorating with centerpieces that you have created, or to enjoy giving them to others.
+I hope you get to enjoy decorating with centerpieces that you create, or to enjoy giving them to others.
 They make great gifts for many occasions.
 Beyond family members, keep teachers, host/hostesses, neighbors, and more in mind as you plan your projects.

 Seasonal fall décor for our homes and offices with pumpkins begins the holiday season for most of us, but don't forget other ways to use them: